mattmenefee/code-review-process/README.md

 An initial version of this guide was originally developed at [smartlogic](http://smartlogic.io), a web and mobile development consultancy in Baltimore, MD.

+## Contributing

+The guide is still a work in progress&mdash;we encourage you to contribute!
+Please check out the [contribution guidelines](CONTRIBUTING.md) for guidelines on how to proceed.
+Feel free to open issues or send pull requests with improvements.
+Thanks in advance for your help!

 ---

 ### Footnotes